dfsp-spirit/webmidicapture/README.md

 ## A note on browser support and local development / testing

-Recent versions of Firefox, Chrome, Edge and Opera support the Web MIDI Api.
+Recent versions of Firefox, Chrome, Edge and Opera support the Web MIDI Api (see [caniuse](https://caniuse.com/midi)).

-When testing locally, the situation in Firefox (FF) is a bit more complicated than in Chrome though: while FF has had support for quite a while according to [caniuse](https://caniuse.com/midi), at least locally via `file://` URLs, it does not seem to work for me in Firefox 135, the latest version as of 2/9/2025.
-This may be intentional because according to the FF documentation, usage of the API is only supported in *secure contexts* (`https://`).
-I tried serving the directory via python's built-in web server and it worked then (http:// is fine as long as it's on localhost, accoring to the FF docs that combination is considered a secure context).
+When testing locally, I noticed that the situation in Firefox (FF) is a bit more complicated though: while FF has had Web MIDI support for quite a while according to [caniuse](https://caniuse.com/midi), at least locally via `file://` URLs, it did not work for me in Firefox 135, the latest version as of 2/9/2025.
+This may be intentional because according to the [FF documentation on the Web MIDI Api](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API), usage of the API is only supported in *secure contexts* (e.g., `https://`).
+So I tried serving the directory via python's built-in web server and it worked then (http:// is fine as long as it's on localhost, accoring to the FF docs that combination is considered a secure context).
 So try ```python -m http.server 8000``` in the local directory with the HTML/JS file for local testing, and you should be fine with FF.
+This also means if using it remotely, you should make sure to enable HTTPS on your web server.

+To test locally via `file://`, I would recommend to simply use Chrome.

 ## Some tests